All Episodes

 And he said it may take 10, 15 years from the time we get started, but that's the objective.

-And they're patient, they got plenty of time once they get the ball rolling in the direction they want it to go.
+They got plenty of time once they get the ball rolling in the direction they want it to go.

 And that's what this is intended to do.

-So Reed's making a big show of dropping the public option while the details of the health care bill are going to drive up the costs of private insurance to the point that you'll not buy it, and you'll pay a fine, $3,750 or $750.
+So Reed's making a big show of dropping the public option while the details of the health care bill are going to drive up the costs of private insurance to the point that you'll not buy it and you'll pay a fine, $3,750 or $750, and eventually private insurance will not be able to stay in business.

-Which has always been the objective.
+They're going to be wrecked, which has always been the objective.

 Oh, we'll save you.

-Your insurance company screwed you.
+Your insurance company screwed you?

 Oh, we could have told you that would happen.